TheNerdful8/Lecture2Gether/README.md

 ```

 ## Statistics
-The backend publishes statistical data (no. sessions, no joined/left rooms, server infos, ...) in the [Prometheus](https://prometheus.io/) format to `/metrics`.
+The backend publishes statistical data (No. sessions, No. joined/left rooms, server infos, ...) in the [Prometheus](https://prometheus.io/) format to `/metrics`.
 This can be scraped by a [Prometheus](https://prometheus.io/) server and displayed in e.g. [Grafana](https://grafana.com/).

 ## License